giorginolab/vmd_plumed/doc/INSTALL.md

 ### How to upgrade (one-sentence version) ###

-Replace the _plumed0.9_ directory in VMD's plugins subdirectory with the current archive downloaded from GitHub.
+Replace the _plugins/noarch/tcl/plumed0.9_ directory in VMD's installation with the archive downloaded from GitHub.

 ### How to upgrade (detailed version) ###